 "Rosie-" "Don't call me that!" "-relax!
 Look, I invited the rest of the girls too!
-Roxy, Dom, Molly, Lucy and Beth are coming over in like two minutes!
+Roxy, Molly, Lucy and Beth are coming over in like two minutes!
 Do you want to be the annoying one who ruins everything?"
 Lily says pulling my arm to make me face her.
 Her eyes are blazing and her face is scrunched up.
 Lily and I never really got on, so I was really surprised when she invited me over to 'study'.
 I assumed she wanted me to tutor her, seeing as I'm a straight O student.

 She's always been too loud, forceful and –if I'm being honest- she can be a bit of a spoilt brat sometimes.
 Narrowing her eyes, my cousin hisses "Look Rose, just because we are cousins doesn't mean I have to like you.
 I am sick of your constant nagging, and the one time I try to re-kindle our relationship, you won't stop moaning.
 I'm trying to get you to have fun."
 What a little git!
 Where does she get off?
 Just because she likes to go to parties and hang out with boys and stuff doesn't mean she's perfect!

 "Sorry if my version of fun isn't bouncing around in a room full of sweaty people with too-loud music and drinks that make me sick!
 Sorry if I'm not you're perfect idea of what a cousin should be, but too bad!
 I happen to like being smart, responsible and dependable!
 If you don't like it then you can just-" the rest of my retort was cut short when my four other cousins and Lily's best friend Beth burst through the door.
-I stared awkwardly at my feet, then got up, grabbed my stuff and stormed out of Lily's room.

 Before I walked straight out of the house, I stopped, turned around, walked in to the kitchen and said "Hi Aunt Ginny!
 I'm sorry, I just realised I was meant to stay at Avy Tomlinson's house tonight, so I had to reschedule with Lily.
-Could I borrow your floo?" in a rushed garble, forcing a sweet smile on my face.
+Could I borrow your floo?", in a rushed garble, forcing a sweet smile on my face.
 No matter how angry I was, I couldn't forget my manners.